SEASON 38 | February 2026

 February 26th – March 1st, 2026

-every.Word Poetry invites the public to their Black History Month spoken word poetry experience, Lines for Liberation.
-Four poets are taken on a journey towards freedom, discovering what a future for Black lives looks like and how they might liberate themselves in order to be transported to a time co-crafted by these literary seers.
+every.Word Poetry invites the public to its Black History Month spoken word poetry experience, Lines for Liberation.
+Four poets embark on a journey toward freedom, discovering what a future for Black lives can look like and how liberation might be claimed in order to be transported to a time co-crafted by these literary seers.

-Lines for Liberation is an experience of curiosity, confidence, pride, and most of all warmth.
-The poets actively build the warmth and vibrancy needed to transform the space into an Afrofuturistic world and to bring an Afrofuturistic world to the current space.
-Through spoken word performance, the poets simultaneously blast through elements of vulnerability, comedy, music, theater, truth, and spirit.
+Lines for Liberation is an experience of curiosity, confidence, pride, and, most of all, warmth.
+The poets actively build the warmth and vibrancy needed to transform the space into an Afrofuturistic world.
+Through spoken word performance, they move through vulnerability, comedy, music, theatre, truth, and spirit.
 This show is the result of creativity being valued and honored within the Black experience.

-We bring the audience to the future through the lens of black folks.
-It’s not a story, it's more like a collective dream and shared imagination of Liberation that persists through time.
-Though only four of us, we try to encapsulate and paint a picture of black life in space beyond what we can conceptualize and pinpoint our shared fears and hopes when thinking beyond the present.
-We be the past, present, AND the future.
-Always.
+The poets bring the audience to the future through the lens of Black folks.
+It is not a story so much as a collective dream and shared imagination of liberation that persists through time.
+Though only an ensemble of four, the poets work to encapsulate and paint a picture of Black life in space beyond what can be easily conceptualized, pinpointing shared fears and hopes when thinking beyond the present.
+They are the past, present, and future, always.

-Dre’ Jackson, Jasmine Games, Michael Hatcher, and Ms. Trin-I-Tee star in this cosmic conception of Black liberation under the direction of Florinda Bryant and assistant direction of Aaliyah Jenkins.
-Come take a journey into a new world without boundaries, where poets manifest reality in real time and combine poetry, music, and other elements of the arts into a show about the endless possibilities of blackness.
+Dre’ Jackson, Jasmine Games, Michael Hatcher, and Ms. Trin-I-Tee star in this cosmic conception of Black liberation under the creative leadership of Florinda Bryant, Dr. Eva Margarita, and Aaliyah Jenkins.
+Audiences are invited to take a journey into a new world without boundaries, where poets manifest reality in real time and combine poetry, music, and other artistic elements into a show that explores the endless possibilities of Blackness.

 Aaliyah Jenkins (she/her) is an Austin-based writer of poetry, prose, and at least one play.
 She holds a BA in Plan II Honors from the University of Texas at Austin where some of her poems have been published.
 She’s been a student of theatre and staged performance nearly her whole life having held many roles across technical, performance, and directing capacities.
 With a deep interest in the human condition, her creative work centers, honesty, healing, and the power of being seen.